 Solution 2.
 Use Video Repair Software

 So rejoice because you no longer have to delete your corrupt MKV videos.
-Wondershare has come up with the ultimate tool to fix corrupt MKV files called Wondershare Repairit.
-It's a handy data recovery tool that can quickly repair corrupt MKV video files on your computer.
+Wondershare has come up with the ultimate tool to repair corrupted MKV files called Wondershare Repairit.
+It's a handy data repair software that can quickly repair corrupted MKV video files on your computer.
 Users can scan and preview their files for free using Wondershaere Repairit Video Repair, so you're sure it can solve all your MKV video problems before you commit to getting it.
 The following are the main features of it: